 - Contributing the skills and qualifications New Zealand needs;

 - Supporting the government’s wider economic goal of growing the regions; and

 However, it has been estimated that first-time student visas will see a drop in the range of 1200 to 600.
 Based on the desire to attract students studying at higher levels, though, this could be a knock New Zealand is willing to take.

 The changes to the post-study work rights will come into effect on 26 November 2018.
 The changes will not affect:

 - Current post-study work visa holders;

 - Current students who are undertaking a qualification that, once completed, will meet the current qualification requirements as set out in current immigration settings.

 Questions?
 Call us

 If you have any questions on the post-study work rights, please do not hesitate to contact us.
-You can email us or call us on +27 (0) 202 8200.
-Our advisers will also be able to advise on student visas and their requirements.
+You Our advisors have all the answers to your questions about student visas and their requirements.